Interleukin 35: Viral diseases

 Given its suppressive function, IL-35 is also involved in tumor progression and tumor immune surveillance.
 Elevated circulating IL-35 levels have been found in several human tumors such as acute myeloid leukemia, pancreatic ductal adenocarcinoma and colorectal cancer.

-Moreover, Forkhead box protein 3 (Foxp3) as a transcription factor is an essential molecular marker of regulatory T (Treg) cells.
-Foxp3 polymorphism (rs3761548) might be involved in cancer progression like gastric cancer through influencing Tregs function and the secretion of immunomodulatory cytokines such as IL-10, IL-35, and TGF-β.
+Moreover, Forkhead box protein 3 (Foxp3) as a transcription factor is an essential molecular marker of T_{regs}.
+Foxp3 polymorphism (rs3761548) might be involved in cancer progression like gastric cancer through influencing T_{reg} function and the secretion of immunomodulatory cytokines such as IL-10, IL-35, and TGF-β.